-Communication is defined by Webster as: "a verbal or written message".
+Communication is defined by Webster as: “a verbal or written message”.
 The professors you will encounter in your time at UC will be beyond helpful.
-Most will give you their cell phone number for emergency purposes, others, will provide multiple emails to reach out to and some, even home phone numbers.
+Most will give you their cell phone number for emergency purposes, others will provide you with multiple email addresses and some, even home phone numbers.
 The point being, if you need to talk, about anything, they are there because they were you once, and they are human.
-These professors understand that life happens, things don't go a certain way, and some things, are bigger or mean more to you than a class.
-Reaching out to the professor shows professionalism and that they are worth your time as you are worth theirs.
+These professors understand that life happens, things don’t go a certain way, and some things are bigger or mean more to you than a class.
+Reaching out to the professor shows professionalism and that they are worth your time, as you are worth theirs.

 Things happen.
 Here’s how you deal with it.

 There have been a few times within my time as a UC Master’s student where life and/or work just got in the way.
 You can’t plan for some things.
 In October 2014, I took a new job that required me to move from where I was living to a new place four hours away.
 Since I was moving to a new place, I had no Internet.
 I expressed to the professor prior to the start of the class that I was moving for a new job and that my Internet would not be set up for a few days/weeks.
 I expressed that I would use any resource I could, for example, the public library.
 I stated that as soon as I had the right resources, I would hand in all past assignments.
 The answer I received was: